Armenochori, Greece: Demographics

 Armenochori had 1046 inhabitants in 1981.
-In fieldwork done by Riki Van Boeschoten in late 1993, Armenochori was populated by Slavophones and a Greek population descended from Anatolian Greek refugees who arrived during the Greek-Turkish population exchange.
+In fieldwork done by anthropologist Riki Van Boeschoten in late 1993, Armenochori was populated by Slavophones and a Greek population descended from Anatolian Greek refugees who arrived during the Greek–Turkish population exchange.
 The Macedonian language was spoken in the village by people over 30 in public and private settings.
 Children understood the language, but mostly did not use it.
 Pontic Greek was spoken by people over 60, mainly in private.

 Culture

 In 1990 the Armenochori Cultural Society started collecting objects from folk culture which led to the creation of the Folklore Collection.
 The collection is housed in the old primary school of Armenochori in the centre of the village.
 Displayed in the three rooms of the building are objects from folk culture, which come exclusively from the families of Armenochori.
 There are men's and women's traditional costumes, domestic utensils, various metal, earthenware or wooden objects used in the home, objects relating to cottage industry, the most notable among them being a nineteenth-century loom, farming tools and tools of a number of other occupations, as well as the old pulpit from the village church.